brianprost/HyperBook/plan/final_report.md

 #### Registering a new user

-- Users can register a new account by browsing to the link found on the login page
+- Users can register a new account by browsing the link found on the login page

 <img src="https://raw.githubusercontent.com/brianprost/HyperBook/main/plan/guide_register1.png" width="500">